ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## notILike(haystack, pattern), haystack NOT ILIKE pattern operator

-The same thing as ‘ilike’, but negative.
+The same thing as `ilike`, but negative.

 ## ngramDistance(haystack, needle)